brave/install.sh/README.md

-Script to detect the OS version and install the recommend version of Brave.
+Script to install the Brave browser.

 It is designed to be piped directly into `sh`.